Chesapeake is home to some of the most beautiful landscapes on the East Coast ripe for...

 Battle of Great Bridge

 Every December, actors recreate the crucial victory won at the Battle of Great Bridge, which resulted in the removal of all vestiges of the British Government from the Colony of Virginia.
 Historians and others will find this Revolutionary War enactment fascinating and enjoy the chance to learn about this landmark battle.
 At this annual two-day event, visitors can view war encampments and character portrayals, and take advantage of activities designed specifically for children.
+You can learn more about this historic moment and more at the Great Bridge Battlefield and Waterways Museum.
+Situated on the banks of the Intracoastal Waterway, you can pack a picnic and enjoy the grounds of Battlefield Park.
+At the Park, you will find interpretive signage and a trail system that has scenic overlooks.

-George Washington's Handy Work
+George Washington's Handiwork

 A few years after the Battle of Great Bridge, Chesapeake came to prominence as a commerce center with the construction of the Dismal Swamp Canal in the 1790s.
 The canal has been in service for over 230 years and is the oldest continuously used man-made canal in the United States.
 The quality of construction should not be a surprise, though—the building of the canal was overseen by George Washington's land company.